 Due to statistical uncertainty of sensitivity measurement, drift in the TRS cannot be monitored similarly to TRP.
 An uncertainty value of 0.2dB can be used with a rectangular distribution, or the TRS drift should be measured, with a setup corresponding to the actual TRS measurement.

 A.4.2.11 Uncertainty related to the use of phantoms

+The following elements of uncertainty contributions (when applicable) are combined by the root-sum-squares (RSS) method to derive the total combined uncertainty related to the use of phantoms.

 A.4.2.11.1 Uncertainty from using different types of SAM phantom